strangerstudios/paid-memberships-pro/readme.txt

 9. Membership Account page, display all sections or show specific sections using shortcode attributes.

 == Changelog ==
+= 2.5.11 - 2022-01-06 =
+* SECURITY: Updated escaping in the pmpro_getLevelAtCheckout and pmpro_checkDiscountCode functions as extra precaution against SQL injections.
+(Thanks, WPScan)

 = 2.5.10.2 - 2021-08-02 =
 * ENHANCEMENT: New scripts to use WP CLI to update pot and po/mo files.
 * BUG FIX/ENHANCEMENT: Updated cancellation logic to support upcoming Cancel on Next Payment Date Add On changes.